Artikel in Massage Magazine – de Wai Kruh

 This tea helps stimulate digestion, reduce stagnation, warm the body and calm the belly — a beautiful preparation before massage or a grounding ritual at the end of the day.

-The book is available worldwide through various online retailers.
-Here you’ find a direct link to Bol.com, while international readers can also find the book via platforms such as Amazon.
+In the Netherlands you can buy the book at Bol.com, while international readers can also find the book via platforms such as Amazon.